-The mission of the University of New Mexico Honors College is to provide an enriching environment for students who are among the most academically motivated and talented at the University, an environment that enhances their college experiences through a curriculum that is intellectually challenging and engaging.
-The Honors College provides opportunities for intensive interdisciplinary and cross-cultural liberal education to undergraduates and endeavors to build a community of scholars.
+The University of New Mexico Honors College strives to provide an enriching environment for students who are among the most academically motivated and talented at the University, an environment that enhances their college experiences through a curriculum that is intellectually challenging and engaging.
+The Honors College provides opportunities for intensive interdisciplinary and cross-cultural liberal education to undergraduates, and endeavors to build a community of scholars.

-The following topics will help guide you through the various policies, procedures and helpful information to make your time in the College rewarding and enriching.
+The following topics will help guide students through various policies, procedures, and helpful information to make their time in the College rewarding and enriching.

 |Academic Honesty Policy||Advisement||Benefits||Conferences|